Statue of Spinoza, near his house on the Paviljoensgracht in The Hague.

 “These [religious ideas] are given out as teachings, are not precipitates of experience or end-results of thinking: they are illusions, fullfilments of the oldest, strongest and most urgent wishes of mankind.” ~Sigmund Freud

 I just finished Lewis Vaughn’s autobiographical, Star Map: A Journey of Faith, Doubt, and Meaning.
 Vaughn is a widely respected, prolific author of college philosophy textbooks.
-(I’ve used a few of them myself.)

 The first half of Vaughn’s book describes his difficult childhood, particularly his severe Southern Baptist upbringing.
-He recalls the darkness of his early religious indoctrination—he was a religious fanatic until late adolescence—then he tells us how doubt set in, and, in the books final chapters, he remembers how a single philosophy class from an agnostic priest helped him find meaning in life without the gods.
+He recalls the darkness of his early religious indoctrination—he was a religious fanatic until late adolescence—then he tells us how doubt set in, and, in the books final chapters, he remembers how a single philosophy class from an agnostic priest helped him find meaning in life without gods.

 I must say that it was hard for me to relate to his terrible home life and religious fundamentalism.
 I had a wonderful childhood and I was raised in the Catholic tradition which, although its main tenets are absurd, at least has an intellectual tradition.
-I also found reading the description of his religious upbringing painful; it was like following a story about child abuse.
+I also found reading the description of his religious upbringing painful; it was basically a story about child abuse.

 In conclusion, let me say that Vaughn’s account is deeply personal and a wonderful guide for all those who fear that leaving behind childish indoctrination will necessarily lead to despair.
 Quite the contrary Vaughn says.
 Childish beliefs may comfort us, but only by growing up do we have a chance to find true meaning.

 In my next post, I’ll briefly describe my own escape from religion nearly 50 years ago.
 I would like to thank Lewis Vaughn for sharing his deeply moving account of his journey.
 And I would also like to thank him for authoring so many great textbooks.